Background and activities

 Previously senior researcher and research manager at SINTEF

 Participates with initiation and implementation of research projects, i.e. EU programs.
 Manager of EU projects CARE-W and CARE-S and EU network CityNet, plus researcher exchange program SafeWater (Marie Curie).
-Work area leader EU IP project TECHNEAU (safe drinking water from source to tap) and central in development of EU IP project PREPARED (meeting impact of climate change with existing urban water systems).
-Now participant i development of new initiatives within urban water/energy nexus.
+Work area leader EU IP project TECHNEAU (safe drinking water from source to tap) and central in development of EU IP project PREPARED (meeting impact of climate change with existing urban water systems), TRUST (sustainable development of urban water infrastructure) nd BINGO (impact and mitigation of climate change)

-Board member European Water Supply and Sanitation Technology Platform (WSSTP) 2006-2008, and initiator and leader of Norwegian branch of platform.
+Board member European Water Supply and Sanitation Technology Platform (WSSTP) 2006-2008, and initiator and leader of Norwegian branch of platform (2008-2012).
 Member of International Water Association (IWA) network "Leading Edge Sustainable Asset Management" (LESAM)

 Scientific, academic and artistic work